yhao18/OOP-Workshops-1/WS02/readme.md

 ### `TimedEvents` Module

-Design and code a class named `TimedEvents` that manages a **statically** allocated array of record objects.
-Your class predefines the maximum number of record objects at 10.
+Design and code a class named `TimedEvents` that manages a **statically** allocated array of `Event` objects.
+Your class predefines the maximum number of event objects at 10.
 The **instance variables** for your class should include:
 - the number of records currently stored
 - the start time for the current event (an object of type `std::chrono::steady_clock::time_point`; see documentation [here](https://en.cppreference.com/w/cpp/chrono/time_point))
 - the end time for the current event (an object of type `std::chrono::steady_clock::time_point`)